Home » Recipes » Soup » Creamy Mushroom & Wild Rice Soup

 How to Store and Reheat Leftovers

-Definitely!
-This is a great soup to freeze, and will last in the freezer for up to 3 months in an airtight container.
+• Freeze.
+This is a great soup to freeze, and it will last in the freezer for up to 3 months in an airtight container.
 Defrost in the microwave or thaw in the fridge before reheating.

 Creamy Mushroom & Wild Rice Soup

-This creamy mushroom and wild rice soup is hearty, healthy, and so comforting.
+This creamy mushroom and wild rice soup is hearty and comforting, filled with savory veggies, herbs, and nutty rice.
 It only takes an hour to make, plus it's vegan and gluten-free!

 author: Alyssa